SHARE

 biologique recherche paris facial

 Biologique Recherche has a cult following for its facials and beauty products.
-Book a facial here just steps from the entrance of Luxembourg Gardens.
+Book a facial here, just steps from the entrance of Luxembourg Gardens.
 Don’t be surprised if you fall asleep during the treatment.
 I always do!
-You will want to bring your passport photo of your passport to take advantage of the VAT tax on their products.
+You will need to bring a passport photo to claim the VAT refund on their products.

 Caudalie is a well-known French beauty brand sold in pharmacies all over Paris and the United States.
 Get personalized recommendations from their trained staff.
 Book a facial online; they fill up quickly, so you will want to do this before your trip.
 It is a great way to spend an afternoon in Paris between exploring museums and cafés.
 A new Saint Sulpice location is opening this Spring in Paris.